Creating a member experience to surpass all others.

 We are working on this groundbreaking project with Hervey Lavoie of the Ohlson Lavoie Collaborative, arguably the best architect in the world in our industry.
 His specialty knowledge and experience, as it relates to large complexes such as ours, helps drive our vision to a final result that exceeds all expectations.
 Herve was our architect for the Big Build Expansion as well as every other project for the past 10 years at the NAC.
 We trust our vision to no one else.

-This project is scheduled to begin in July 2015 and will be completed in phases over a period of 18 months.
+This project officially began in April 2017 and will take place in phases over a period of 18 months.

 An Overview of “Breaking Boundaries”: